Ready to revamp your kitchen pantry? Learn the basic ingredients to keep on hand and everything you need to get your home cooking on track.

 Fancier, estate-bottled olive oils are worth the splurge if you have the extra bucks.
 Use these oils as is (not heated) drizzled over dishes as a finishing touch.

-- Canola or Avocado Oil – for high heat cooking and neutral oil.
+- Canola oil: A neutral oil for high heat cooking.
 Organic, expeller-pressed canola is my choice because it doesn’t contain GMO’s or hexane.

 - Roasted Peanut Oil — use for stir-fried dishes that have spicy, bold flavors.

 - Toasted sesame oil is delicious for Asian and Middle Eastern cooking.

 - Coconut —

 - Ghee — Totally delicious clarified butter with a nutty flavor, ghee is a good choice for some lactose-intolerant people.